Homosexuality in the Batman franchise: Bisexual

 Batman's Golden Age villain-turned-antihero Catman was confirmed to be bisexual by writer Gail Simone, which was explored during the 2015 volume of Secret Six.

 In Batman (vol. 3) #100 (2020), DC introduced Ghost-Maker, a new bisexual antihero revealed to have known Bruce while he was training to become Batman.

 In 2021, DC published a storyline as part of Batman: Urban Legends in which the third Robin, Tim Drake, realises he has romantic feelings for both men and women, and begins dating his former schoolfriend Bernard Dowd.

-In the 2022 Valentine's Day special, Strange Love Adventures #1, The Riddler is confirmed to have romantic feelings for both women — such as The Quiz, Miss Grantham, and Jasmin Shroff — as well as men, such as Antoine Moray.
+In the 2022 Valentine's Day special, Strange Love Adventures #1, the Riddler is confirmed to have romantic feelings for both women — such as The Quiz, Miss Grantham, and Jasmin Shroff — as well as men, such as Antoine Moray from his college days.
+He was probably also in love with Batman, since on Valentine's Day he presents people he is or has been in love with a vase of dahlia, the last one he saved for the dinner for two that he made for him and Batman.

 In the TV cartoon Harley Quinn, Bane, in a state of uncontrolled sexual arousal, was shown to be attracted to the sexy British actor Brett Goldstein, but in the same episode ended up dating with a professional dominatrix named Betty.

+In Two-Face (2025) #1, Victor Zsasz considers his victims, male and female, to be his betrothed.
+He not only makes a cut in his own skin, but makes one in the skin of each victim as well, as if exchanging rings, "marrying" them in heavenly matrimony by the blade.
+He finds this romantic, and continues to "speak" to his dead "spouses" through the scars.

 Gay

-Gay male characters in Batman comics include Harper Row's brother Cullen Row and the superhero Midnighter.
+Homosexual male characters in Batman comics include Harper Row's brother Cullen Row and the superhero Midnighter.
 Midnighter originated as an alternative universe analogue of Batman in comics published by WildStorm, but became part of the mainstream DC Universe in September 2011 as a result of The New 52.
 Midnighter has appeared as a regular supporting character in titles featuring Dick Grayson, including Grayson and Nightwing.

+Batwoman villain Wolf Spider is a homosexual man.

 In the alternate reality of Earth 32, Batman (Lex Luthor) was confirmed to be in a romantic partnership with the Super-Martian, the amalgamation of Superman and Martian Manhunter from that reality, in Lex Luthor: Year of the Villain #1 (2019) by the author Jason Latour.

 In the TV cartoon Harley Quinn, Clayface was shown to have an interest in men, and Riddler and Clock King were revealed to be a couple.

+In Catwoman #60 (2023), Flamingo was shown flirting with a male ballet dancer.

+In The Penguin #5 (2023), the mercenary and hitman Black Spider was revealed to have a boyfriend named Daniel.